pingcap/docs/tidb-cloud/explore-data-with-chat2query.md

 The recommended use cases of Chat2Query are as follows:

-- Use the AI capacity of Chat2Query to help you write complex SQL queries instantly.
+- Use the AI capacity of Chat2Query to help you generate complex SQL queries instantly.
 - Test out the MySQL compatibility of TiDB quickly.
 - Explore TiDB SQL features easily.